You are here

 You should consider the total visual impression of the trade dress, not each element of it in isolation.
 Inherently distinctive trade dress often uses common, non-distinctive elements when considered individually.
 However, it is the combination of elements and the total impression that the dress conveys to the consumer that shows if it is distinctive.

-The various paragraphs under the heading “Spectrum of Marks” will need to be adjusted so that they describe the arbitrary, suggestive, descriptive or generic use of a symbol or device, rather than of a word.
+The various paragraphs under the heading “Spectrum of Marks” will need to be adjusted so that they describe the arbitrary, suggestive, descriptive, or generic use of a symbol or device, rather than of a word.
 For instance, if an example of apple-flavored candy were the product, the modification involving the trade dress for that product would indicate that the trade dress would be:

-Generic, if sold in red, plastic wrappers so that they looked like small round balls.
+Generic, if the candy were sold in red, plastic wrappers so that they looked like small round balls.
 Because they share a shape and color that many other candies have, the maker of the round apple flavored candy would not be able to get trade dress protection for this packaging.
 The red plastic wrapping on the small, round candy does not distinctively indicate any particular maker of candy, whatever its flavor.

 Descriptive, if the producer sold the candy in a small plastic apple-shaped container.
 The packaging describes a characteristic of the product - it tastes like apple.
 This trade dress can only be protected if it acquires secondary meaning (e.g., while it does not “immediately” indicate the source of the candy, with time there may be proof that the small plastic apple container became known to children as the product of this particular maker of this apple flavored candy).

-Suggestive, if the producer were to sell the candy in a box shaped like a school text book.
-The text book appearance of the box connotes a characteristic of the product, allowing the consumer to infer something about the product from the trade dress.
+Suggestive, if the producer were to sell the candy in a box shaped like a school textbook.
+The textbook appearance of the box connotes a characteristic of the product, allowing the consumer to infer something about the product from the trade dress.
 Here, the book packaging suggesting the idea of children bringing an apple to school to share with their favorite teacher, and that perhaps they can bring the candy in lieu of the apple.
 This can suggest to the consumer that the candies have an apple flavor.

-Arbitrary, if the candy were sold in a box shaped like a television, with a screen in which you could see the small, apple flavored candy.
+Arbitrary, if the candy were sold in a box shaped like a television, with a screen in which you could see the small, apple-flavored candy.
 It would also be arbitrary if packaged in a container of some fanciful, new and previously unknown shape.
-It is totally unrelated to the apple flavored candy, whether using the shape of the television that has no relation to an apple flavored candy, or fanciful, previously unknown shape.
+It is totally unrelated to the apple-flavored candy, whether using the shape of the television that has no relation to an apple-flavored candy, or fanciful, previously unknown shape.